jnozzi/cocoadev.com/markdown/PrintingAView.md

 ----

 Does your view accept first responder status?
-The print menu item just sends a     print: or     printDocument: message to the General/FirstResponder (depending on whether your app is General/NSDocument-based or not).
+The print menu item just sends a     print: or     printDocument: message to the FirstResponder (depending on whether your app is NSDocument-based or not).
 You want that first responder to be your view, not the window.

 [http://developer.apple.com/documentation/Cocoa/Conceptual/Printing/]

 ----

-I was desperately looking for an 'acceptsFirstResponder' method in General/NSView, and it was not there...
-I looked again after reading this, and it is in fact a method declared in General/NSResponder!!
+I was desperately looking for an 'acceptsFirstResponder' method in NSView, and it was not there...
+I looked again after reading this, and it is in fact a method declared in NSResponder!!
 Not the first time I get caught by this issue: not looking in the superclass methods.

 ----

 **Here's another example, originally presented under H**'elpWithSimplePrinting**

 I was under the impression that a Document Based Cocoa Application came with the functionality needed to print.
 I have seen a very simple example that does work.
-However, when I create a new document based app, add an General/NSTextView to the General/MyDocument.nib window, compile and select the "print" menu item, nothing happens.
+However, when I create a new document based app, add an NSTextView to the MyDocument.nib window, compile and select the "print" menu item, nothing happens.

 ----

 <debug 1>
-Have you tested the General/NSTextView interface in IB?,  (Go to IB, File, Test Interface, scribble some words in your view, and then try to print them)
+Have you tested the NSTextView interface in IB?,  (Go to IB, File, Test Interface, scribble some words in your view, and then try to print them)
 </debug 1>

 <debug 2>